HarikrishnanBalagopal/video-generation/summaries/2018/2018-tganv2-efficient-training-of-large-models-for-video-generation-with-multiple-subsampling-layers.md

 We used sn = 2 and st = 2 in all the experiments; that is, the dimensionality of the four rendered videos are almost equivalent since the upsampling block doubles width and height while the number of frames and the batch size are halved.
 This strategy to make the size of rendered tensor constant also has the advantage that the total amount of consumed memory increases only linearly, even if the resolution of the generated video is doubled.

 ![architecture-3.png](images/2018-tganv2-efficient-training-of-large-models-for-video-generation-with-multiple-subsampling-layers/architecture-3.png "Architecture overview")

+Figure 7.
+Details of the blocks used in the main paper.
+“Conv(C, k)” denotes a 2D convolutional layer with C channels and (k x k) kernel.
+“Conv3D(C, k)” denotes a 3D convolutional layer with C channels and (k x k x k) kernel.
+“UnPool” denotes a 2D unpooling layer with (2 x 2) kernel and stride 2.
+“AvgPool2D” denotes an average pooling layer along the spatial dimensions with (2 x 2)kernel and stride 2.
+Note that it does not perform pooling operation along the temporal dimension.
+“DownSample” means the down-sampling operator.
+If the size of each dimension of the input 3D feature maps is larger than one, this operator performs the average pooling along its axis (if the size is odd when performing the average pooling, the padding of the target axis is set to one).
+Otherwise, average pooling is not performed for that axis.(.) in “Up(C)” means that the blocks in the bracket are not inserted if the number of input channels is equivalent to that of output channels.

 ### AUTHORS